Published on December 2, 2025

 Depending on which Medigap plan you choose (from Plan A through Plan N), your level of coverage will vary.
 Some plans cover nearly all of your remaining costs, while others cover just a few specific expenses.
 The core purpose, however, remains the same: to give you more predictable healthcare costs and protect you from surprisingly high medical bills.
 Let’s break down exactly what these plans do—and don’t—cover.

-Coverage for Hospital and Medical Bills
+Covering Your Hospital and Medical Costs

 When you receive medical care, Original Medicare typically pays about 80% of the approved cost.
 You are generally responsible for the remaining 20%.
 This 20% might not sound like much, but for a major surgery or an extended hospital stay, it can add up to a substantial amount.